ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservices.md

 You can order services for your VMware Cloud Foundation instances, such as a disaster recovery solution.
 When you no longer need these services, you can remove them from your instances.

-## Before you begin
+## Available services for Cloud Foundation instances

-For Cloud Foundation instances, the service installation and removal process is automated.
+With the exception of managed services from IMI (Integrated Management Infrastructure), the service installation and removal process is automated.
 After you select to install or remove a service, all the procedures for the successful installation or removal of the service are completed automatically.

 The following services are available to Cloud Foundation instances.

+### Managed Services from IMI

+These services enable IBM Integrated Managed Infrastructure (IMI) to deliver dynamic remote management services for a broad range of cloud infrastructures.
+For more information, see [Requesting managed services from IMI](../services/managing_imi.html).

 ### Veeam on IBM® Cloud

-This service seamlessly integrates directly with your VMware hypervisors to help your enterprise achieve high availability.
-It can provide recovery points and time objectives of less than 15 minutes upon configuration for your applications and data.
+This service integrates seamlessly with your VMware environment to help you manage the backup and restore of all the virtual machines (VMs) in your environment, including the backup and restore of the management components.
+It can help provide a recovery point objective (RPO) of less than 15 minutes upon configuration for your data.

-This service is initially configured to back up the management virtual machines (VMs) immediately upon deployment for your instance.
+This service is initially configured to back up the management VMs immediately upon deployment for your instance.
 If you do not order this service, there is no backup of the management VMs.
-For more information, see [Managing Veeam on IBM Cloud](../vmonic/managingveeam.html).

-When you order this service, you must configure the following settings for it:
+When you order this service, configure the following settings:
-* **Number of VMs to License**: select the number of VMs to license.
-A minimum of 4 VMs for licenses is required for management.
+* **Number of VMs to License**: A minimum of 4 VMs for licenses is required for management.
-* **Storage Size**: select the capacity that meets your storage needs.
-A minimum of 2000 GB of storage is required for management.
+* **Storage Size**: The capacity that meets your storage needs.
+A minimum of 2,000 GB of storage is required for management.
 For considerations when estimating storage size, see [Estimating Repository Capacity](https://bp.veeam.expert/resource_planning/repository_planning_sizing.html).
-* **Storage Performance**: select the IOPS (Input/output Operations Per Second) per GB based on your workload requirements.
+* **Storage Performance**: The IOPS (Input/output Operations Per Second) per GB based on your workload requirements.

+For more information about Veeam on IBM Cloud, see [Managing Veeam on IBM Cloud](../services/managingveeam.html).

+### F5 on IBM Cloud

+This service optimizes performance and ensures availability and security for applications with the F5 BIG-IP Virtual Edition (VE).

+When you order this service, configure the following settings:
+* **License Model**: Select **Good**, **Better**, or **Best** according to your requirements.
+For more information about what is provided for each license option, click **Learn More** on the **F5 on IBM Cloud** service card.
+* **Maximum Bandwidth**:  The maximum data transfer rate for the network connection.

+For more information about F5 on IBM Cloud, see [Managing F5 on IBM Cloud](../services/managing_f5.html).

 ### Fortinet on IBM Cloud

 This service deploys an HA-pair of FortiGate Security Appliance (FSA) 300 series devices that can provide firewall, routing, NAT, and VPN services to protect the public network connection to your environment.
-For more information, see [Managing Fortinet on IBM Cloud](../vmonic/managingfsa.html).
+For more information, see [Managing Fortinet on IBM Cloud](../services/managingfsa.html).

 ### Zerto on IBM Cloud

 This service provides replication and disaster recovery capabilities to help protect your workloads.
-For more information, see [Managing Zerto on IBM Cloud](../vmonic/managingzertodr.html).
+For more information, see [Managing Zerto on IBM Cloud](../services/managingzertodr.html).

 ## Procedure

 1. Click **Deployed Instances** from the left navigation pane.
-Ensure that you are on the **Cloud Foundation** tab.
-2. Click the instance on which you want to install services, or from which you want to remove services.
+2. Click the instance for which you want to install or view services, or from which you want to remove services.
 3. Click the **Services** tab.
 4. To install services, complete the following steps:
    1. On the **Add Services** tab, find the services that you want to install and click **Select Service** on the service cards.
-   2. If you selected the Veeam on IBM Cloud service, specify the number of VMs to license, storage size and performance in the **Configure Veeam** area.
+   2. If you accept the default selection for Veeam on IBM Cloud, specify the required settings in the **Configure Veeam** area.
-   3. Click **Install**.
+   3. If you want to install F5 on IBM Cloud, specify the required settings in the **Configure F5 on IBM Cloud** area.
+   4. After completing all selections for the services you want, scroll down on the **Add Services** page and click **Install**.
-   4. In the **Order Summary** window, click the link or links of the terms that apply to the services, and ensure that you agree with the terms before you install the services.
+   5. In the **Order Summary** window, click the link or links of the terms that apply to the services, and ensure that you agree with the terms before you install the services.
-   5. Review the estimated cost of the services by clicking the price link under **Estimated Cost**.
+   6. Review the estimated cost of the services by clicking the price link under **Estimated Cost**.
-   6. Click **Place Order**.
+   7. Click **Place Order**.
 After your request to install the services is accepted, the status of the services is changed to **Installing**.
 5. To view details about a service, complete the following steps:
    1. On the **Installed Services** tab, find the service that you want to view details for and click **View Details** on the service card.
    2. Review the information about the selected service, such as the service status and so on.
-   3. If you are viewing the details of the Veeam on IBM Cloud service, you can access the Veeam console with the credentials provided on this page by using Remote Desktop Protocol (RDP).
-For more information, see [Accessing the Veeam console by using RDP](../vmonic/managingveeam.html#accessing-the-veeam-console-by-using-rdp).
+   3. For Veeam on IBM Cloud, you can access the Veeam console with the credentials provided on this page by using Remote Desktop Protocol (RDP).
+For more information, see [Accessing the Veeam console by using RDP](../services/managingveeam.html#accessing-the-veeam-console-by-using-rdp).
+   4. For F5 on IBM Cloud, you can log in to the primary or secondary console with the credentials provided on this page to manage the service by clicking **View BIG-IP Primary Web UI** or **View BIG-IP Secondary Web UI**.
-   4. If you are viewing the details of the Fortinet on IBM Cloud service, you can log in to the FortiGate 300 series console with the credentials provided on this page to manage the service by clicking **View FortiGate Console**.
+   5. For Fortinet on IBM Cloud, you can log in to the FortiGate 300 series console with the credentials provided on this page to manage the service by clicking **View FortiGate Console**.
-   5. If you are viewing the details of the Zerto on IBM Cloud service, you can log in to the Zerto console with your vCenter credentials to manage the service by clicking **View Zerto Console**.
+   6. For Zerto on IBM Cloud, you can log in to the Zerto console with your vCenter credentials to manage the service by clicking **View Zerto Console**.
 6. To remove a service, complete the following steps:
    1. On the **Installed Services** tab, find the service that you want to remove.
    2. Click the overflow menu icon in the upper right of the service card, and then click **Remove Service**.